 The Armacost Library plays a central role in the intellectual and cultural life of the University of Redlands.
-It contains approximately 400,000 books, periodicals, CDs and CD-ROMs, music scores and recordings, maps, government documents, archival documents, and microforms.
-Professional librarians assist students in their research and provide bibliographic instruction.
-Using the on-line catalog, students can access the library's collections through on-site terminals or from remote locations through the Internet.
-The on-line catalog is part of an integrated library system funded by generous donations from the late U of R alumnus Frank E. Moore and his wife, Sidney R. Moore, of Redlands.
-The library also provides access to periodicals through on-line databases, and assists library users with finding academic resources on the Internet.
+It contains approximately 700,000 books, periodicals, CDs, videos, music scores, maps, government documents, archival documents, and microforms.
+Professional librarians assist students with their research, provide bibliographic instruction, and help library users with finding academic materials on the Web.
+Students can access the library's online catalog, databases, and the Internet from on-campus terminals or from remote locations.
+The Library subscribes to numerous online databases. including many which provide the full text of journal articles.

-Special collections include the Farquhar Collection of California and the Great Southwest, the MacNair Far Eastern Collection, the Irvine Map Library, the Ann Peppers Art Books Collection, and the Hawaii/Pacific Collection.
-In addition, the Armacost Library has been a federal document depository since 1934 and contains a large collection of U. S. government documents and maps.
-In most cases, materials the library does not own may be obtained from other libraries through an efficient interlibrary loan service.
-Students may also borrow materials from nearby academic libraries through the Inland Empire Academic Libraries Cooperative.
+The Library has been extensively wired for web access, and students are welcome to bring their laptops.
+There is plenty of comfortable seating, and it is easy to find a quiet place to study.
+New books are regularly highlighted for faculty and students to peruse.
+Some of the special collections of materials within the Library include the Farguhar Collection of California and the Great Southwest, the MacNair Far Eastern Collection, the Irvine Map Library, the Ann Peppers Art Books Collection, and the Hawaii-Pacific Collection.
+In addition, the Library has been a federal document depository since 1934 and contains a large collection of U.S. government documents and maps.
+The University Archives is a newlyexpanded resource for materials relating to the University of Redlands.

+Materials that the Library does not own can usually be obtained from other libraries through an efficient Interlibrary Loan service.
+Students may borrow materials from nearby academic libraries through the Inland Empire Academic Libraries Cooperative.